-We’re constantly on the go and need a way to consume information quickly and memorably without much interruption.
-We simply don’t have the time (or patience) to rotate our phones for every video, ad, or content piece that comes our way.
+Society is constantly on the go.
+People need to consume information quickly without much interruption.
+Most of us don’t have the time (or patience) to rotate our devices for every video that comes our way.

 Gone are the days of being ostracized for not turning your camera horizontally to film.
-Now that most social platforms have done away with the obnoxious black sidebars, your content pleasantly fills the entire screen and engrosses your audience, rather than distracting them.
-Visually, it’s also the most engaging way to view comments and descriptions that accompany a video.
+Now that most social platforms have done away with obnoxious sidebars, your content captivates your audience instead of distracting them.

 Ready to rotate?
 Here are five easy steps to plan out your new vertical video content.

-Draw attention Vertical or horizontal, the key to great video is a great video.
+Vertical or horizontal, the key to great video is a great video.
 Introduce yourself, your brand, and your ideas.
-This is your chance to make an outstanding impression and tell the world your story.
+This is your chance to make an impression that tells the world your story.
 Don’t worry, you look great from this view!

-Embrace vertical Consider unique ways to make your content shine from a new angle.
-We’re accustomed to visualizing our subject by width but there are so many impactful details an upright approach can exhibit.
-Advertise a product, host a live interview, or demonstrate a familiar scene in an innovative way.
-You may be the first to present this new perspective to your story!
+Consider ways to make your content shine from a new angle.
+We typically envision our content by width but there are lots of features an upright angle can highlight.
+Advertise a product, host a live interview, or show off a familiar scene in a new way.
+You may be the first to add this perspective to your story!

-Leave your mark When you reach the end of your video, remind your audience of what you want them to take away from your content.
-End it with your logo or a quick final thought or a unique call-to-action to keep them coming back for more!
+When you reach the end of your video, remind your audience of what you want them to take away from your content.
+End it with your logo, a quick thought, or a unique call-to-action to keep them coming back for more.

-The future of video marketing has arrived and it’s time to start rethinking about how we will share our content with the world.
+The future of video marketing has arrived and it’s time to rethink how we share our content with the world.
 But turning video on its side doesn’t have to be overwhelming; it's an exciting change, and you may even discover a cool new way to tell your story.